-- Church and organizational leadership should seek opportunity to provide the individual care and counsel for the abuse victim and the family.
+- Church and organizational leadership should seek an opportunity to provide the individual care and counsel for the abuse victim and the family.
 According to Jules she never received this, and her family was instead barely told about what happened considering at the time she was still a minor.

 - Individuals that have been accused, or convicted or under the suspicion of crimes against children and or youth, or who have been convicted of violent crimes or relevant crimes will not have any involvement in ministries or programs where youth participate or placed in positions of trust.
 This means that not only should Andy Savage have been fired with cause, but the church also should never have wanted to hire him back or ask Jules family if they could hire him.
 Furthermore, Highpoint church (the church Andy’s at now) should not have hired him as a pastor.
 Highpoint church even knew about the abuse and hired him anyways – his previous sexual assault should have excluded him from any position of trust with vulnerable people ever, it doesn’t matter if it was 20 years ago and if it was dealt with.
-At Plan to Protect®, we recommend that anyone who admits to abuse, is under the suspicion of abuse or has been convicted of crimes against children, youth or vulnerable adults, or a violent crime should not be placed in a position of trust, authority or control.
+At Plan to Protect®, we recommend that anyone who admits to abuse, or an incident of inappropriate engagement with a minor, is under the suspicion of abuse or has been convicted of crimes against children, youth or vulnerable adults, or a violent crime should not be placed in a position of trust, authority or control.

 For more information on this story, please visit:

 For more information about creating a strong Abuse Prevention and Vulnerable Sector Protection policy, abuse prevention training or Plan to Protect®, please contact email@example.com